 Shockwave therapy is an effective, evidence-based treatment option for tennis elbow pain.
 It produces a series of powerful sound waves which provide a small dose of controlled microtrauma to the forearm extensor tendons.
 Research has shown that shockwave stimulates the tendons natural healing process, initiating a new healing process.
 Additionally, local nerve endings surrounding the painful tendon become desensitised by these pulses, resulting in pain and symptom reduction.

 Complete Physio’s tendon specialists have shockwave therapy available at three of our clinics.
-Shockwave is available at our Bury Street (next to the Gherkin), Chelsea, and our Angel clinics.
+Focused shockwave is available at our Chelsea clinic, and we also have radial shockwave at Bury Street (next to the Gherkin), Lime Street, Swiss Cottage and Angel clinics.

 Ultrasound guided injections for tennis elbow?